-• Word choices / Discuss what they have written with a teacher / peer.
+- Word choices. - Discuss what they have written with the teacher or a peer.

-Fiction: Writing to entertain.
-Stories with a familiar setting: The Tiger Who Came to Tea.
+Fiction: Writing to entertain - Stories with a familiar setting - The Tiger Who Came to Tea.

 - Write a simple narrative in the past tense. - Write a simple narrative in the third person. - Write a narrative where events are sequenced to create texts that make sense. - Main participants are human or animal. - Simple narratives use typical characters, settings and events whether imagined or real. - Story language' (e.g. once upon a time, later that day etc.) is used to create purposeful sounding writing. - Discuss what they have written with the teacher or a peer.